Deciding to Hire a Public Adjuster

 This option is not always included in property insurance policies and typically involves upfront out-of-pocket money.
 The insurance appraisal process is an option in which a property owner and the insurance company both hire insurance appraisers.
 If the appraisers cannot reach an agreement, an “umpire” is selected by the appraisers.
 The umpire acts as the “judge” or “mediator” between the two appraisers and has the final decision.
 The cost of the umpire is split between the insurance company and property owner.
 Once either insurance appraiser agrees with the umpire, the claim is completed.

 Contact Trust Public Adjusting Group or Pure Estimates for more information about insurance appraisal.
-Call 850-708-2582, email email@example.com or click the button below.
+Call 386-456-6885 email firstname.lastname@example.org or click the button below to get started.